hyemin-hwang/AIcapstonedesign2021/README.md

 with wangbal, pp, pony, mi, bori

-can see the code in master branch
+you can see the code in master branch